laminas/laminas-diagnostics/README.md

 All other return values are ignored.

-ZendDiagnostics ships with a [simple Console reporter](src/ZendDiagnostics/Runner/Reporter/BasicConsole.php) - it can serve as a good example on how to write your own Reporters.
+laminas-diagnostics ships with a [simple Console reporter](src/laminas-diagnostics/Runner/Reporter/BasicConsole.php) - it can serve as a good example on how to write your own Reporters.

 ## Built-in diagnostics checks

-ZendDiagnostics provides several "just add water" checks you can use straight away.
+laminas-diagnostics provides several "just add water" checks you can use straight away.

 The following built-in tests are currently available: